uimix-editor/uimix/packages/docs/guide/file-format.md

   - When the `media` is set, the variant will be applied when the media query is satisfied.

 A `<macaron-variant>` without both `selector` and `media` becomes the default variant.

-## Edit `.macaron` files in text editor (VS Code)

-If you have installed the VS Code extension for Macaron, VS Code opens `.macaron` files in the visual editor by default.

-When you want to edit a `.macaron` file by hand in the text editor, right-click on the file and select `Open With...` and select `Text Editor`.